 The land was forested, the shade created by the healthy trees cool.
 Maybe it was for this reason the rurouni was in no particular hurry to pass the woods by.

 He was a man small-grown, short but well-proportioned, and had very long red hair with scraggly ends that needed trimming.
 He wore a hat low over his brow, shading half-mast violet eyes and the upper half of two deep, crossing scars on his left cheek.
 His clothes had been tailored for someone taller than he was, the black kimono too long in the sleeves and much too long at the hem, brushing low over his sandals as he walked.
-A man as fair as he was, the color did not suit him, but there was no one really to complain.
+A man as fair as he was, the color did not suit him, but there was no one to really complain.

 He pushed a baby cart before him, the soft squeaking and dull rolling of the wooden wheels a lulling sound itself for its simple familiarity.
 He had a few belongings inside it, some bedding, extra clothing, a little food, and a few odds and ends.
 And, of course, in the baby cart rode his little boy.